zvada/technology/docs/policy/software-support.md

 -   If you cannot handle an incoming ticket, collect initial details (versions, logs, etc...), and assign the ticket to the most appropriate software team member.
 Where appropriate, include people from other teams (i.e. security, operations, glidein...)
 Leave the "software" user assigned to the ticket.
 -   Look at assigned tickets.
 For tickets that are not being handled in a timely fashion, please remind the person that owns the ticket, or, if the ticket is waiting on the user, remind the user.

+!!! note
-Please note: being on triage duty does *not* mean that you must personally solve all new tickets.
+    Being on triage duty does *not* mean that you must personally solve all new tickets.
 It means that you handle the easy tickets and assign the other tickets appropriately.

 Note that the software pseudo-user has an email address that is a mailing list: <osg-software-support-stream@opensciencegrid.org>.
 If you find it convenient, you can sign up for the mailing list to see all the incoming tickets.
 Alain recommends you do this during your triage duty, but you do not need to stay subscribed when you are not on triage duty.